Yandex Cloud

 Warning

-• Delete the service account created for resources:
+• Delete the service account for resources:

 yc iam service-account delete --id $RES_SA_ID